Kwŏn Ram

 Kwŏn Ram (June 2, 1416 – February 6, 1465), art name Sohandang was a Korean politician, writer, and historian of the Joseon period.
 He served as Left State Councillor, and the entourage of Sejo of Joseon.

-He was the father-in-law of general Nam I (Note: He was the grandson of Princess Jeongseon and the maternal great-grandson of Queen Wŏn'gyŏng and King Taejong), and Sin Sugŭn (Note: He was the older brother of Queen Jeinwondeok, and the father of Queen Dangyeong, the first wife of the 11th King Jungjong of Joseon).
+He was the nephew of Princess Gyeongan (Note: She was the third daughter of Queen Wongyeong and King Taejong), and father-in-law of general Nam I (Note: He was the grandson of Princess Jeongseon and the great-grandson of Queen Wŏn'gyŏng and King Taejong) and Sin Sugŭn (Note: He was the older brother of Queen Jeinwondeok, and the father of Queen Dangyeong, the first wife of the 11th King, Jungjong of Joseon).